Asymptotically tight security analysis of quantum key distribution based on universal source compression

-Although the optimization problems to obtain $\hat{n}_{\rm fin}$ in Eqs.~\eqref{eq:solution_sanov} and \eqref{eq:amount_conventional_PA} for the conventional analysis and Eqs.~\eqref{eq:R_star_B92}--\eqref{eq:lower_filter} for the new analysis both include nonlinear convex SDP, the problem for the conventional analysis can be solved by a usual convex optimization package CVXPY~\cite{Steven2016} with a reasonable amount of time due to the low dimensionality of the matrix involved.
-The problem for the new analysis, however, involves nonlinear matrix functions and is not easily solved by a usual convex optimization package.
-We thus take a suboptimal strategy---reduction to a linear SDP by using a matrix derivative.
-The detail of this linearlization approach is described in Appendix~\ref{sec:linearlization}.
+Although the optimization problems to obtain $K_{\rm PA}^{\rm con}$ and $K_{\rm PA}$ in Eqs.~\eqref{eq:solution_sanov} and \eqref{eq:key_rate_conventional} for the conventional analysis and Eq.~\eqref{eq:key_rate_new} for the new analysis both include nonlinear convex SDP, the problems for the conventional analysis can be solved by the convex optimization package CVXPY~\cite{Steven2016} with a reasonable amount of time by reformulating them to entry-wise convex optimization problems.
+To find a good choice for the dual parameters $\bm{\gamma}^*(\hat{\Xi}_{\rm pub};\varepsilon_2)$ in Eqs.~\eqref{eq:key_rate_conventional}, we first solve the following optimization problem: